Tsung-Che Cheng

-Tsung-Che Cheng (鄭宗哲 (Zhèng Zōngzhé); born July 26, 2001) is a Taiwanese professional baseball infielder for the Pittsburgh Pirates of Major League Baseball (MLB).
+Tsung-Che Cheng (鄭宗哲 (Zhèng Zōngzhé); born July 26, 2001) is a Taiwanese professional baseball infielder for the Boston Red Sox of Major League Baseball (MLB).
+He previously played for the Pittsburgh Pirates.
 He signed with the Pirates as an international free agent in 2019 and made his MLB debut in 2025.

+Early life

+Cheng was raised in Jiuru, Pingtung County, Taiwan, the younger of two sons born to a truck driver and homemaker.
+He began playing baseball around the age of five, and, inspired by Chien-Ming Wang, originally intended to become a pitcher.